What Does a Production-Ready AI Assurance Platform Actually Do?

 This matters most in agentic systems.
 A single bad response is one problem.
 A chain of coordinated actions based on the wrong instruction is another.
 When one agent's output becomes another agent's input, the failure can propagate quickly unless the assurance layer is built to contain it.

+If the control only logs after the event, it is not doing the runtime job regulated environments require.
 If the platform cannot show how it handles unsafe states in flight, the buyer is still carrying the operational risk.

-4. Monitor: create an audit trail that survives change
+3. Prove and Comply: create an audit trail that survives change

-Useful monitoring is not a dashboard on top of logs.
+Useful AI agent monitoring is not a dashboard on top of logs.
 It is a control discipline.
 It records what happened, why it happened, which policy was in force, which model version was running, and what action the system took in response.
 Production AI changes over time: models swapped, prompts evolved, policies updated, tools reconfigured.
 If the audit trail resets when any of that changes, the platform is not production-ready.

-Post-deployment monitoring expectations are consistent across the major rule books.
+Post-deployment evidence expectations are consistent across the major rule books.
 EU AI Act Article 72 requires post-market monitoring for high-risk systems.
 The NIST AI Risk Management Framework sets the equivalent expectation in the United States: ongoing oversight after deployment, not just pre-release checks.
 Evidence has to survive real operational change.

 Deploy: same control surface across SaaS, VPC, and on-prem